-Scenario Proposed Policy Requirements and Incentives Waive built affordable housing or cash-in-lieu requirements for market rental units only - No Low- End Market Rental (LEMR) requirement for new market rental units Utilize proposed new market rental parking rates for market rental only (See Figure 3 in report) Secondary Suites • A: Incentives Based Approach Establish a minimum secondary suite size of 25 III in townlibuses and 2011 III apalithents Allow a maximum of 50% of fownboilee or apartment tinits to contain secondary suites.
-251 - friendly requirements (e.g. allow a lower % of 2 BR and 3 BR units)- to be determined in o Parking: o Melling unit has two dedicated side-by-side (non-tandent) attanged parking spaces unless the dwelling unit has two dedicated (non-tandem) arranged parking spaces Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only 4.
-Secondary Suites in Townhouses or Apartments Secondary suite may not be strata-titled B: Mandatory Approach Prescribe a minimum percentage of secondary suites required in all townhouses and apartments 20 Require a minimum of 10% and a maximum of 50% of townhouse and apartment units to contain secondary suites where secondary suites are required in an apartment building, consider lowering the latrilly friendly requirements (e.g. allow a lower % of 2 BR and 3 BR units)- to be determined in consultation with the developer o Parking: Townhouses: an additional parking space only required on Arterial Roads, unless the Darking: unless the dwelling unit has two dedicated (non-tandem) arranged parking spaces Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only Stiglia di ilis would continue to be required to make anot dable notaviris continues)
+CONTRACTOR OF THE PARTY OF THE Scenario Proposed Policy Requirements and Incentives Waive built affordable housing or cash-in-lieu requirements for market rental units only - No Low- End Market Rental (LEMR) requirement for new market rental units Utilize proposed new market rental parking rates for market rental only (See Figure 3 in report) Secondary Suites A: Incentives Based Approach .71 Establish a minimum secondary suite size of 25 m2 in townhouses and 20m2 in apartments Where secondary suites are provided in an apartment building, consider lowering the family find and the family found to be determined in consultation with the developer o Parking: Townhouses: an additional parking space only required on Arterial Roads, unless the dwelling unit has two dedicated side-by-side (non-tandem) arranged parking spaces Parking unless the dwelling unit has two dedicated (non-tandem) arranged parking spaces Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only (Strata units would continue to be required to make affordable housing contributions) 4.
+Secondary Suites in Townhouses or Secondary suite may not be strata-titled Apartments B: Mandatory Approach Prescribe a minimum percentage of secondary suites required in all townhouses and apartments 84 Require a minimum of 10% and a maximum of 50% of townhouse and apartment units to contain secondary suites vvnere secondary suites are required in an apartment building, consider lowering the latinity friendly requirements (e.g. allow a lower % of 2 BR and 3 BR units) to be determined in consultation with the developer o Parking: Townhouses: an additional parking space only required on Arterial Roads, unless the dwelling unit has two dedicated side-by-side (non-tandem) arranged parking spaces o Parking: Apartments: an additional parking space only required outside City Centre on Arterial Roads, unless the dwelling unit has two dedicated (non-tandem) arranged parking spaces Waive affordable housing cash-in-lieu and built requirements for the secondary suite area only (Strata units would continue to be required to make affordable housing contributions)

-Sconario Pronosed Policy Requirements and Incentives occinanto Common and Common April 1990 The second secon 1 Waive public art and community planning contribution rates for the market rental suite area only Secondary suite may not be strata-titled • Vacancy rates must be more than 4% and the number of affected units 4 or more L 0 Written views of tenants required o, Morket Bental I Inite 0 Building Condition Assessment Report (building life expectancy, compliance with City bylaws, etc.) Market Nerital Office 0 Right of First Refusal for existing tenants to purchase strata units at a 5% discount to market prices • Financial and relocation assistance for tenants residing longer than one year • Provision of open space, landscaping, common facilities, off-street parking and loading spaces
+Scenario Proposed Policy Requirements and Incentives 7 Waive public art and community planning contribution rates for the market rental suite area only Secondary suite may not be strata-titled 0 Vacancy rates must be more than 4% and the number of affected units 4 or more L 0 Written views of tenants required o, Morket Bontal Unite 0 Building Condition Assessment Report (building life expectancy, compliance with City bylaws, etc.) Market Relital Ollits 0 Right of First Refusal for existing tenants to purchase strata units at a 5% discount to market prices • Financial and relocation assistance for tenants residing longer than one year • Provision of open space, landscaping, common facilities, off-street parking and loading spaces